Encyclopædia Edinensis: Editorial staff

 Work began on the Encyclopædia in 1816.
-Millar edited the fourth and parted of the fifth editions of the Encyclopædia Britannica and had contributed extensively to both.
+Millar edited the fourth and part of the fifth editions of the Encyclopædia Britannica and had contributed extensively to both.
 His goal with the Edinensis was to create a more popular work.
-However, his use of a large quarto format, reminiscent of the Britannica hampered the project as duodecimal, miniature formats were then in vogue.
+However, his use of a large quarto format, the same size as the Britannica, hampered the project because smaller duodecimal formats were more easily handled.

 Phrenology

 The editorial line was quite sympathetic to phrenology.
 According to the Phrenological Journal, Sommers approved the inclusion of the uncritical article "Phrenology".
 Poole in 1819 wrote for the encyclopedia an article on education, an early treatment from the point of phrenology.